Women's fear of crime: Socialization of women

 The fear of rape, unlike other fears of specific crimes, is almost exclusive to women.
 Among women, it is also one of the strongest crime-related fears, and is the strongest crime-related fear for young women.
-Levels of fear of rape vary among women by age, race/ethnicity, residential area, and other factors, but are especially high for women who have been victims of rape in the past or know victims personally (the latter group may include a significant portion of women, with one study estimating that over half of women know rape victims).
+Levels of fear of rape vary among women by age, race or ethnicity, residential area, and other factors, but are especially high for women who have been victims of rape in the past or know victims personally (the latter group may include a significant portion of women, with one study estimating that over half of women know rape victims).
 Women are socialized from a very young age that rape can happen anywhere, to anyone, at any time.
 They are taught that they should always be aware of the possibility of rape and protect themselves from it.
 Young women are taught strategies to keep themselves safe, and this idea is instilled in them at a young age.
 This teaching women about the possibility of rape at a young age may contribute to higher levels of fear of crime in women.
 Studies have shown that women that take more precautionary steps to avoid being raped have more fear of actually being raped, whereas women who work nights and are outside in the dark tend to have less fear of rape.
 This may be because women that are out in the dark alone are more familiar with the area, so they feel that there is less of a threat.

-"Sexual terrorism"

-One researcher has coined the term "sexual terrorism" to describe violence against women that is intended to keep the patriarchal society that we live in alive.
-"Sexual Terrorism" includes behaviors such as splitting women into groups of "good" and "bad", producing media that degrades women, and supporting men that commit acts of violence towards women.
-The fear of rape may also be related to the fear of murder, as women tend to overestimate the proportion of rape victims who are murdered during their attacks.
-Stigma and blame are also factors: what many feminists refer to as the "rape myth," the popular idea that women can be blamed for their rape and that women are responsible for preventing rape by the regulation of their behavior, often serves to support the fear of rape.